We helped West Ham make the London Stadium feel more like home by adding huge concourse displays of their former captains, crests and record breakers.

 Having transformed the Olympic Stadium into the home of West Ham in 2016, we were entrusted by the club to produce the three new displays to help create impact and connect with the West Ham fans.

-56,902 were privy to the new displays before watching the 0-0 stalemate between the two teams.
+56,902 were privy to the new large format displays before watching the 0-0 stalemate between the two teams.
 An additional four displays are being installed ahead of West Ham’s final game of the Premier League season on Sunday against Everton.
 We will also be preparing the stadium with a further seven ahead of the 2018/19 season.

 The new displays were covered in the Daily Mail and Evening Standard, with former West Ham captain Steve Lomas saying: ‘It makes me feel extremely proud to know that my name is going to be up on the walls of London Stadium alongside some of the greatest names ever to pull on a West Ham United shirt.’